tmiklas/tbeam-helium-mapper/README.md

 The device outputs debugging information on the USB Serial connection at 115200bps, including the network Credentials or any failures.
 On startup, the USB Serial port will print the DevEUI, AppID, and AppKey values, suitable for cut & paste entry into the Helium Console for your Device.

-The OLED screen is always on when operating (as it uses only 10mA), and displays alternating status in the top row:
+The OLED screen is always on when operating (as it uses only 10mA), and displays status in the top two rows, with a running 4-line log in the region below the line.
 - `#ABC` is the last three hex digits of your DevEUI, so you can match it to the correct device in Console.
 - `4.10v` is the battery voltage
 - `48mA` is the charge or discharge current to the battery.
 The TTGO charges the battery cell at around 750mA from USB, when possible.
 - Satellite Count is displayed on the right at all times.
-- Packet Count and Time of Day (UTC) alternate on the display line every 2 seconds.
+- The GPS Time of Day (UTC) alternates on the display line every 2 seconds.

 The second line shows the current operating parameters..
-Time Interval, Distance Interval, and Spreading Factor / Data Rate.
+Time Interval, Distance Interval, and Spreading Factor / Data Rate used for Uplink.

 The lower part of the OLED screen shows a scrolling display of four messages.
-Most often, it shows the Time and Distance between packet sends, and the trigger that caused the send: `T` for Time, `D` for Distance, or `>` for button press.
+Most often, it shows the Time and Distance between packet sends, and the trigger that caused the send: `T` for Time, `D` for Distance, or `>` for menu requested "Just Send".

 ## Payload
 The Payload Port and byte content have been selected to match that in common use by CubeCell mappers: